danruddev/budgetum-support/privacy-policy.md

 - **Budgeting Features:** All budget and financial data is stored locally on your device
 - **Crash Reporting:** To identify and fix technical issues
 - **Analytics:** To improve app functionality by understanding usage patterns
-- **Advertising:** To display relevant advertisements and maintain a free version of the app

 ## Data Storage and Security